turnerbenjamin/address-book/docs/domain-models-test-plan.md

 #### Run - Invalid top-level menu selection
 - [X] APP18:	Should re-prompt user for input where invalid top-level menu selection

+### Run - Null arguments for dependencies
+- [X] APP19:	Should throw error where address book is null
+- [ ] APP20:	Should throw error where user interface is null

 ## ConsoleInterface

 | property | message                                | output  |